toomanydaves/docker-website/README.md

 ## Set Up

-In order to run the production code, the following environment files and settings are necessary:
+In order to run the production code, the following environment files and settings must first be created:

 _.env.prod_